skookumer/nucleoformer/README.md

 ## Evidence of Correctness:

 It's difficult to say that a genetic algorithm is producing a "correct" result.
 Empirically, we can observe a pareto front forming between the objectives.
 A few tests have been included in old_scripts that test HMM output.
 The suite correctly identifies weak spots and exhibits variation in an expected manner across different objectives.
+You can see the poster and the colab notebook for experimental results.

 ## Final Reflection: